 Basic loss per share is computed by dividing the net loss by the weighted average number of common shares outstanding during the year.
 Diluted loss per share is computed by dividing the net loss by the weighted average number of common shares outstanding during the year, plus the number of common shares that would have been outstanding if all potentially dilutive ordinary shares had been issued, using the treasury stock method, in accordance with ASC 260-10 "Earnings per Share".
 Potentially dilutive common shares were excluded from the calculation of diluted loss per share for all periods presented due to their anti-dilutive effect due to losses in each period.

-Research and development expenses, net
+Research and development expenses

 Research and development expenses are charged to the consolidated statement of comprehensive loss as incurred.
-Grants received for funding of approved research and development projects are recognized at the time the Company is entitled to such grants, on the basis of the costs incurred expenses.

 Patent costs